ShrutiParulekar/AWScovid19analysis/README.md

 # Project Overview

-This project focuses on developing a comprehensive understanding of cloud computing and its applications, specifically in the context of data management and analysis.
-The project involves the practical implementation of various cloud computing tools and techniques, culminating in a single integrated project with findings and insights from the visualizations created.
+This project focuses on developing a scalable data engineering pipeline using AWS to manage and analyze COVID-19 data from various sources.
+Data is ingested via S3, processed using Python scripts for transformation, and loaded into Amazon Redshift for storage.
+Tools like AWS Glue for ETL and Amazon QuickSight for visualization are employed, with Python scripts run locally to connect and interact with AWS services.
+This project demonstrates practical application of cloud computing, data transformation, and visualization to support public health research and response.
+Also, creating a real-time dashboard using Amazon Quicksight.

 ## Data Sources